306.36 VISUAL DOCUMENTARY PROJECT

 Boyd’s Station’s 306.36 Visual Documentary Project documents the people and culture inside the nearly three hundred square miles surrounding Harrison County, Kentucky.

-One student documentary photographer is awarded the Ed Reinke Fellowship annually for this rewarding twelve-week intensive documentary opportunity highlighted by amazing feedback from twelve prize-winning visual documentary photographers and various other notables in the photojournalism community.
+One student documentary photographer is awarded the Ed Reinke Visual Documentary Grant annually for this rewarding twelve-week intensive documentary opportunity highlighted by amazing feedback from twelve prize-winning visual documentary photographers and various other notables in the photojournalism community.

 Continuing in the documentary tradition of the Farm Security Administration pictorial project’s recording of American life between 1935 and 1944, the Boyd’s Station 306.36 Visual Documentary Project is dedicated in the memory of Ed Reinke, one of the finest documentary photographers ever to pick up a camera.
 Covering the world as a photographer for the Associated Press, Reinke was most passionate documenting the people and places of Kentucky while imparting his love and knowledge of the craft to countless numbers of future visual documentary photographers.

 After submitting a portfolio of up to 10 images via a tumblr application created by you and filling out the online application attaching a resume and personal statement, members of the Boyd’s Station’s 306.36 Visual Documentary Project selection committee will review all of the applicants following the submission deadline.
 The successful candidate will be announced in the weeks following the deadline.